top of page

 Screenshot 2025-12-27 080000_edited.jpg

-• Gross production is adjusted for insurance wite offs.
+• Gross production is adjusted due to insurance wite offs.

-• Direct service costs, including provider pay, are deducted.
+• Procedure level expenses, including provider pay, are deducted.

 • The result is gross contribution profit.